Split Second by David Baldacci

 by David Baldacci

-Split Second is the first in the gripping King and Maxwell series by bestselling author David Baldacci.
+is the electrifying first thriller in the gripping King and Maxwell series from international no.1 bestselling author David Baldacci.

 When something distracts Secret Agent Sean King for a split second, it costs him his career and presidential candidate, Clyde Ritter, his life.
 But what stole his attention?
 And why was Ritter shot?